pinjuf/kurzschliesser-robocup/README.md

 # kurzschliesser - Robocup

-Das RoboCup-Repository vom Team Kurzschliesser (BRG Petersgasse).
+The Robocup-Repository of Team Kurzschließer (BRG Petersgasse).

 ## Aufbau

-programs/base.sb : Eine Code-Basis, die Informationen zum Standard-Werten enthält.
+programs/base.sb         : A code base, contains multiple standardised values. programs/rotationtest.sb : A simple program, used to calibrate the brotation-function.